 Where can it be found?

 If you’re lucky enough, and in Indonesia, you may come across a street hawker selling a locally brewed version.
 However, Jamu is also being produced more commercially now with many companies selling it in local restaurants and grocery stores.
 Local brand, Paon Jamu makes an array of varieties which help to improve body circulation, protect your immune system, lower blood and cholesterol levels, amongst many other health benfits.
-Paon Jamu is available for purchase at Karma Beach Club and Karma Kandara.
+Paon Jamu is available for purchase at Karma Beach and Karma Kandara.